premium-minds/billy/README.md

 #Billy
-Billy is an open source Java library, which's aim is to be a certified billing library for applications, providing them with the ability to create, manage, store and export billing related artifacts such as invoices and credit notes.
+Billy is an open source Java library, which aims to be a certified billing library that provides the ability to create, manage, store and export billing related artifacts such as invoices and credit notes.

 ##Getting Started